zijuncheng/Video-Game/README.md

 - Random Forest Regressor on a dataset using only the length of the game title as the relevant feature on the game titles (without English stopwords)

 ##### Models
-- Random Forest Regressor, XGBoost, SVR and Linear Regression (lasso) were chosen.
-It is expected the former three would perform better as the data is essentially non-linear.
+- Random Forest Regressor, XGBoost, SVR, Multi-layer Perceptron (MLP) and Linear Regression (lasso)  were chosen.
+It is expected the former four would perform better as the data is essentially non-linear.
 - Instead of the length of the title (baseline), four different datasets were explored: "best-sellers-similarity-score" ("best") only, "best" plus mean word vectors, "best" plus TFIDF weighted vectors, and "best" plus average TFIDF score on the titles.

 ##### Training/Validation/Test